1. The Role of Lycopene in Health

 Antioxidant Properties

-As an antioxidant, Lycopene helps to neutralize free radicals in the body.
+As an antioxidant, lycopene helps to neutralize free radicals in the body.
 Free radicals are unstable molecules that can cause damage to cells and contribute to the aging process and the development of chronic diseases.
-By scavenging these harmful molecules, Lycopene can help protect the body from oxidative stress and reduce the risk of various health issues.
+By scavenging these harmful molecules, lycopene can help protect the body from oxidative stress and reduce the risk of various health issues.

 Anti-Inflammatory Effects